Supplier Risk Management: The Definitive Guide

 For larger organizations, it can be extraordinarily difficult to ensure secure and robust supply chains across the enterprise.
 Various departments may have separate systems for sourcing and selecting vendors, so it can be challenging to identify and track all third-party suppliers (and their supply chains, in turn).

-An SRM training program can help align decision makers throughout the organization and provide clear standards for how individuals and departments should onboard, monitor, manage, and offboard third parties.
-Without clear standards that have been adequately communicated in a uniform way, an SRM program can quickly be derailed.
+An SRM training program can help align decision-makers throughout the organization and provide clear standards for how individuals and departments should onboard, monitor, manage, and offboard third parties.
+Without clear standards that have been adequately communicated uniformly, an SRM program can quickly be derailed.

 Next Steps